 In case you have the same struggle with summer, I wanted to share this simple summer routine.
 Read it over, take some ideas from it, and then form one that works for you!

-There are no alarm clocks in the summer.
-My kids are usually up fairly early anyways.
 We take the early morning with a lot of grace and coffee.
 I usually have coffee, have some “quiet time”, and then prepare breakfast.
-The kids are usually having some technology time or playing during this time.
+The kids are usually having some screen time or playing during this time.

 I usually have a little clean up to do in the morning, so I like to involve the kids in this.
-They have to make sure their beds are made and clothes are in the dirty clothes basket.
+They have to make sure their beds are put together and clothes are in the dirty clothes basket.
 Starting a load of laundry helps get things rolling too.

 As long as it is not raining, we head outside.
 Most of the time this means doing something in the water because of the southern heat and humidity.
 We usually do our activity for the day from our At-Home Summer Camp kit during this time as well.
 If we are having an outing for the day it is usually during this time.